-It’s super-duper easy to try the new Adwaita theme in Ubuntu 19.04, and in this post we show you how.
+It’s super-duper easy to use the Adwaita theme in Ubuntu 19.04 and above — and in this post we show you just how easy it is.

 So if Yaru isn’t quite your thing, and you’re on the hunt for an alternative, why not give the lean, clean, upstream GNOME theme a spin?

-All you need is a working mouse (or touchpad) and a spare minute and you too can do a GTK switcharoo…
+All you need is a working mouse (or touchpad) and a spare minute to do a quick GTK switcharoo…

 Adwaita is the default theme of the GNOME Shell desktop.
 It is designed and tailored specifically for use with it (and some distributions, like Fedora, use them together).